abbreviatedman/entering-the-web-dev-industry/tdd/assignment/readme.md

 ### Detailed Requirements

-1. The function should return 0 if given an empty array.
+1. The function should return 0 dollars and 0 cents if there are no items in the cart.

 **Example:**